-October 23, 2023: On October 19, the US State Department issued a Worldwide Caution message and have reissued this message each day.
+On June 22, the US State Department issued a Worldwide Caution message due to the ongoing conflict in Israel and Iran.
+The US involvement in the conflict may affect travel risks in the region.
 Students registered in STEP likely have received these messages already.
 All US citizen students are encouraged to register if they have not already done so.

-The UCEAP Student Travel Policy prohibits students from traveling to US State Department Travel Advisory Level 3 or 4 countries and areas.
+The UCEAP Student Travel Policy prohibits students from traveling to US State Department Travel Advisory Level 4 countries and areas, which includes Israel, Iraq, Iran, Yemen, Afghanistan, and Lebanon.
 Students should check the Travel Advisory website before making personal travel plans.
 UCEAP students are required to complete a Travel Sign-Out for any travel outside of their host city.

-Per UCEAP Program Cancelation Policy, we will continue to operate programs in US State Department Travel Advisory Level 1 and 2 countries and areas.
-If a country level is increased to Level 3, UCEAP would follow the UCEAP Program Cancelation Policy.
+Per the UCEAP Program Cancelation Policy, we will continue to operate programs in US State Department Travel Advisory Level 1, 2, and 3 countries and areas.
+If a country level is increased to a Level 4, UCEAP would follow the UCEAP Program Cancelation Policy.

 Resources